RuanGeldenhuys/DataScience871-project/README.md

     ##    0 479 173
     ##    1 189 407

+The baseline model reports an Out-of-Bag (OOB) prediction error of 29% which equates to an Root Mean Squared Error (RMSE) of 0.539.
+This is a decent accuracy for a model with no tuning, which is a strength of Random Forests as stated earlier.
+The confusion matrix shows that the model has no preference for a certain type of mistake, with 173 false negatives and 189 false positives.

+I plot baseline model Mean Squared Error (MSE) for an increasing number of trees in Figure 11 below.

 ``` r
 treePlot
 ```

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+For a small number of trees a drastic reduction in MSE is observed.
+This reduction seems to stabilise at around 500 trees.
+Although a lower MSE is possible by fitting more trees, this can cause issues.
+Using more trees increases the complexity of the model and thus increases the computational power required.
+Simply put, the reduction in errors do not justify the additional resources invested.
+Additionally, using a higher number of trees increases the chance that the model is overfitted, which means performance will suffer when introducing new data.
+I therefore continue with 500 trees in subsequent modeling.

 ### Hyperparatemer tuning

+Hyperparameter tuning was done using a standard grid search.
+In essence, each parameter is given a range in which the search will take place.
+A grid of all possible parameter combinations is created and models are iteratively fitted for every combination and the model with the lowest RMSE is selected.

 ``` r
 TuneResult